 Anime and Manga

 - Bleach: Quincies (see page image) are a clan of human magic users who can manifest bows and arrows made from spiritual energy.
-Some use Hard Light bows (Uryuu's initial preference) and others use bows of such concentrated energy that they appear virtually solid (his father Ryuuken's preference).
-Quincies traditionally prefer bows to distinguish themselves from the sword-wielding Shinigami, but they do have the ability to create a wide range of Energy Weapons.
-Quincy weapons can also defy the expectations of reality.
-Quincies that prefer Energy Weapons can still fire arrows when they want, and Ryuuken is capable of using his bow one-handed.
+Some use Hard Light bows (Uryuu's initial preference) and others use bows of such concentrated energy that they appear completely solid (his father Ryuuken's preference).
+Quincies traditionally prefer bows to distinguish themselves from the sword-wielding Shinigami, but they do have the ability to create a wide range of Energy Weapons that defy the expectations of reality: for example, Quincies that prefer swords can still fire arrows from the blades, and Ryuuken is capable of using his bow one-handed.

 - Ikaros' Apollon, from Heaven's Lost Property.